 FRENCH and SPANISH

 Year Four 4 will be encouraged to develop oral skills using a variety of methods for example, games, songs, videos and sketches.
-We shall also introduce more sophisticated skills such as listening, reading and writing in conjunction with the course book ‘Petit Pont’ and other materials.
+We shall also introduce more sophisticated skills such as listening, reading and writing.

 Zambian Studies has been introduced this academic year to celebrate the culture and heritage of the host country Zambia.
 Students will be encouraged to develop communication skills in Chinyanja using different strategies.
 These will be integrated within the organising theme at each year level.